galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 {: .hands_on}

 # Modelling with CHARMM-GUI
 It is convenient to setup the molecular system using a tool such as CHARMM-GUI.
-Alternatives are available (expand!).
+Alternatives are available.
+> ### {% icon details %} Alternatives for modelling
+> Schrodinger
+  Antechamber
+>
+{: .details}

+### {% icon tip %} Tip: Viewing figures
+>
+> * Some of the figures are screenshots and it may be difficult to make out details
+  * Right-click on the image and choose 'Open image in new tab' to view
+  * Zoom in and out as needed to see the content
+{: .tip}

 ![CHARMM-GUI interface](images/charmmgui.png "The CHARMM-GUI inteface")